danielle-teagarden/netlify-subdomain/README.md

 A CLI tool to manage Netlify subdomains without using the web UI.
 Perfect for developers who prefer the command line.

+**🎉 v1.1.0 Update: Full automation!
+No more manual steps in the Netlify UI!**

 ## Features

 - ✅ Add subdomains to any Netlify site from the command line